BiodiversityDataScienceCorp/Instructional-Pedagogy/4-1-applied-backwards-design.md

 listed in the previous exercise.
 This can be more open-ended than some of the formative assessments we have talked about previously, but don't leave your students confused about what they are supposed to do. e.g. "Describe evolution" might be a bit to vague.
+It may not necessarily be something that would take place synchronously (i.e. it could be homework) or during the same class period (i.e. group work during the next class).
 </div>

 <div class="exercise" markdown="1">